Trade Agreements Act TAA Compliance Defense Lawyers For Government Contractors

 Q: Is Medical Equipment Subject to the Trade Agreements Act?

 A: Yes, medical equipment is subject to the Trade Agreements Act.
-This includes any device that aids in diagnosis, treatment, mitigation or prevention of disease or injuries.
+This includes any device that aids in the diagnosis, treatment, mitigation or prevention of disease or injuries.
 To ensure compliance with TAA requirements, you must provide proof of the origin of the product through appropriate documentation such as a Certificate of Origin from the manufacturer on official letterhead.
-Additionally, it’s always important to work with Trade Agreements Act lawyers that can work through the complex legal issues.
+Additionally, it’s always important to work with Trade Agreements Act lawyers who can work through complex legal issues.

 Need Help Reducing Criminal Liability for Not Being TAA Compliant?